Order of Holy Communion - Pg. 15

 Introit - Pg.
 81

 O God, our Refuge and Strength, Who art the Author of all godliness, be ready, we beseech Thee, to hear the devout prayers of Thy Church, and grant that those things which we ask faithfully we may obtain effectually; through Jesus Christ, Thy Son, our Lord, Who liveth and reigneth with Thee and the Holy Ghost, ever one God, world without end.
 Amen.

 Sermon on the Holy Gospel

-Grace and peace be unto you from God our Father and from the Lord Jesus Christ.
+Grace and Peace be unto you from God our Father and the Lord Jesus Christ.
 Amen.

-May the peace of God which surpasses all human understanding guard your hearts and minds through faith in Christ Jesus our Lord.
+May the peace of God which passes all human understanding guard your hearts and minds through faith in Christ Jesus.
 Amen.